Why Middleware

 Agents

-The seventeen specialist agents that this middleware stack wraps.
+The sixteen specialist agents that this middleware stack wraps.

 OPPLAN System